Acts 2:1-41, Sunday 30th May AD32 or Sunday 24th May AD33 most likely dates.

 Time frame, the 7th Sunday or 50 days or 7 weeks after the resurrection of Jesus.
-The first weekly Sabbath after Pentecost was called The Feast of First Fruits.
+The first weekly Sabbath after Passover was called The Feast of First Fruits.

-Also read Leviticus 23:15-22 about the Feast of Weeks or Shavuot also Leviticus 23:9-14 about the feast of firstfruits.
+Also, read Leviticus 23:15-22 about the Feast of Weeks or Shavuot and also Leviticus 23:9-14 about the Feast of First Fruits.

-A live changing experience happened God sent tongues of fire.
+A life-changing experience happened: God sent tongues of fire.

 The Coming of the Holy Spirit at Pentecost